Schpadel/SteamDjangoDBModel/report/README.md

 Furthermore, we were surprised that when we declared an entity as a ForeignKey, django automatically named the variable ID for the entity, so we often had fields like gameID_id which we then had to fix.

+While implementing some range checking for our models so that only valid values could be set for the fields in our models we found Django's validator feature which seemed really easy and useful.
+After implementing the validator we tested our models and were confused that although we declared a minimum value of zero it was still possible to set values below our minimum value.
+After researching this topic we found that the validator function is only being evaluated when you use Django like it is intended via a web form and not when working directly with the models.

 ## Video
 ![Your Video](2023-06-26%2021-18-45.mp4)